Lexmark-gudeguzman/laravel-vue-adminlte/README.md

 # Laravel-Vue-AdminLTE Boiler-plate

-A boiler-plate for Laravel 5.7 - Vue - AdminLTE
+A boiler-plate for Laravel ^5.7 - Vue - AdminLTE with no configuration required.

 ## Getting Started